Installation Stories: Star and Cross Kitchen Backsplash

 How did the installation process go?
 Did you face any challenges?

 We were very fortunate to work with an incredible builder, Gray Tiller of Tiller Construction, and his talented subs.
 The only challenge was edging the tile around the windows within the back splash, but a coordinating Schluter strip worked perfectly.

 Design Tip: In a tricky trim situation?
 Schluter can be the easiest solution!
 Learn more here.

 What other colors/shapes or patterns are you hoping to use in future projects?

-It would be fun to play with the Color It!
-Tool for a truly custom option.
+It would be fun to play with your handpainted options for a truly custom option.
 We also are impressed with all of the molding options available to coordinate with your tile – not something needed on this project, but we would love to create a beautiful, classic bathroom utilizing some of these pieces.

 Here's an example of a Color-It Tool installation: